-I opted for switching to coffee and going from a Grande a size to a Tall (small).
+I opted for switching to coffee and going from a Grande size to a Tall (small).
 Now that I am married with kids, most of my coffee is made at home.

 What are you spending on?

 Do you know where your money is going?
 Getting control of your spending involves understanding what you’re spending your money on.
-Like me you may find that there are certain items that are more about lifestyle and relationships than they are about function.
+Like me, you may find that there are certain items that are more about lifestyle and relationships than they are about function.
 A budget can help you lay those things out and to prioritize them in your life.
 Is your coffee habit more important than funding your children’s education?
 Do you deserve the daily coffee run over the more expensive car and its monthly payment?
 These are but a couple of prioritization issues that I have encountered in counseling my clients.
 With goals that require savings and the compounding of investment returns for them to grow the longer these things go unfunded or underfunded will require more drastic cuts to spending.
-Oftentimes cuts in future spending won’t even get you far enough and then will require you compromise on the goal itself such as a second home or retiring at a later date.
+Oftentimes cuts in future spending won’t even get you far enough and then will require you to compromise on the goal itself such as a second home or retiring at a later date.
 My experience is that most people would rather not delay their retirement.
 In fact, many people would like to accelerate their retirement.
 A budget today can help you avert these compromises.

 What should you do?

-Do you feel that you fully understanding this aspect of finance or you have never been taught and need help?
+Do you feel that you fully understand this aspect of finance or you have never been taught and need help?
 If you feel you know what to do but aren’t doing it, I recommend an accountability partner.
-Many people find an accountability partner helps them be accountable to do things they already know how to do.
+Many people find an accountability partner that helps them be accountable to do things they already know how to do.
 Oftentimes birds of a feather flock together.
-In that case your friends have behavior similar to yours it would not be the best accountability partner for sticking to a budget.
+In that case your friends have behavior similar to yours they would not be the best accountability partner for sticking to a budget.

 If you have never been taught, you likely need to work with a credentialed financial planner, such as a Chartered Retirement Planning Counselor or CERTIFIED FINANCIAL PLANNER™ professional.
-They should be able educate you on budgeting and other elements of your financial foundation.
+They should be able to educate you on budgeting and other elements of your financial foundation.

 No matter what camp you are in, there are online tools that might be helpful.
-I provide my financial planning clients a personal website that can assist them in their budgeting.
+I provide my financial planning clients with a personal website that can assist them in their budgeting.
 I also provide them with ongoing financial and behavioral counseling, to help them tie their budget to their goals.
 A few have told me that this accountability and the review meetings that we have are what they find even more valuable than the website itself.